zeek/spicy-course/src/error_recovery.md

    We first the result of parsing for the first `Message` from `AB`, and encounter an error for the second element.

-   The error corresponds to parsing the list inside `Messages`.
+   The error corresponds to parsing the vector inside `Messages`.
 The grammar expects either `A` to start a new `Message`, or end of data to signal the end of the input; `1` matches neither so lookahead parsing fails.
    </details>